I am a Bad Person and forgot to blog yesterday for Blog Action Day. But hopefully better late than never.

 I lived in Exeter before I moved to Mucknell.
 There are gazillions of amazing projects around local food in and around the city.
 Here are a few:

-- Real Food Store – shop selling local food, cafe and bakery in the city centre
+- Real Food Store [now closed] – shop selling local food, cafe and bakery in the city centre

-- Love Local Food – van bringing local food to the local communities
+- Love Local Food [now closed] – van bringing local food to the local communities

 - ECI Harvest [now closed] – encouringes people to grow food in their local community